Skip Navigation or Skip to Content

 Room:

-Craig Stephan, Ph.D. is a retired physicist from Ford Motor Co. and Argonne National Lab.
-He has led many previous science-oriented OLLI study groups including Cosmology, The Higgs Boson, Astrophysics, and The Science of Climate Change.
+Craig Stephan, Ph.D. is a retired physicist from Ford Research and Argonne National Laboratory.
+He has led many previous science-oriented OLLI study groups including Biochemistry and Molecular Biology, Paleontology, and What is Life?

 Room: